Computational anatomy: Groups and group actions

 Several group actions in computational anatomy have been defined.

 Lagrangian and Eulerian flows for generating diffeomorphisms

 For the study of rigid body kinematics, the low-dimensional matrix Lie groups have been the central focus.
 The matrix groups are low-dimensional mappings, which are diffeomorphisms that provide one-to-one correspondences between coordinate systems, with a smooth inverse.
 The matrix group of rotations and scales can be generated via a closed form finite-dimensional matrices which are solution of simple ordinary differential equations with solutions given by the matrix exponential.

 For the study of deformable shape in computational anatomy, a more general diffeomorphism group has been the group of choice, which is the infinite dimensional analogue.
-The high-dimensional differeomorphism groups used in Computational Anatomy are generated via smooth flows $\varphi_t, t \in [0,1]$ which satisfy the Lagrangian and Eulerian specification of the flow fields as first introduced in., satisfying the ordinary differential equation:
+The high-dimensional diffeomorphism groups used in Computational Anatomy are generated via smooth flows $\varphi_t, t \in [0,1]$ which satisfy the Lagrangian and Eulerian specification of the flow fields as first introduced in, satisfying the ordinary differential equation: